 Other types of offenses such as Burglary, Forgery and Robbery are considered more serious just by there very nature and will start out as felonies and increase in penalty level depending on the circumstances of the offense.
 For instance, Robbery starts out as a 2nd degree felony but it can be enhanced to a 1st degree felony otherwise referred to as “Aggravated Robbery” if a deadly weapon was used or the victim was elderly, disabled or sustained serious bodily injury.

-When you have been charged with a property crime, contact San Antonio Criminal Defense Attorney Jodi Soyar for a confidential, free consultation.
+When you have been charged with a property crime, contact San Antonio Criminal Defense Attorney Jodi Soyar for a confidential, consultation.

 If you have been charged with an Internet crime, you should speak with a lawyer before making any statements to the police.
 Federal, State and local law enforcement have recently increased their investigation efforts into cyber crimes.
 The laws governing Cyber Crimes are complicated and carry severe fines, jail time, and the loss of certain civil liberties.
 Jodi is ready to mount an aggressive defense that challenges police procedures and exploits any flaws in the prosecution’s case.
 If you are facing charges involving cyber crimes, you need a experienced San Antonio Internet Crime Attorney.
-Contact us today for a free consultation.
+Contact us today for a consultation.

 Cyber crime has an expansive definition that includes any crime conducted via the Internet, network or digital device.
 These e-crimes include using the Internet with the intent to disrupt the normal operations of a business or person by fraud, unauthorized destruction of data, or publishing confidential information.
 Internet crimes also include the unauthorized use of someone’s likeness or image without permission, identity theft, or the use of the Internet to facilitate drug trafficking or violence.
 An individual commits a Internet Crime if they knowingly and without authority use a computer and the Internet to remove change or erase date, cause a malfunction, alter a financial instrument or electronic transfer of funds.
 These e-crimes also include conduct intended to bully, harass or annoy someone by means of electronic mail, email, messaging or other correspondence over the Internet.